chrisgrieser/nvim-genghis/README.md

 ## Features
 - Commands for moving, renaming, creating, deleting, or, duplicating files and more.
 - Commands for copying the path or name of the current file in various formats.
-- Renaming commands notify the LSP, meaning references to the renamed file like `import` statements are updated (if the LSP supports it).
+- Renaming commands update `import` statements to the renamed file (if the LSP supports it).
 - Lightweight plugin, no file management UI or file tree.
 - Various quality-of-life improvements like automatically keeping the extensions when no extension is given.